Share this post on:

 • Both Fours and Eights can be impulsive and feel justified in breaking the rules—Eights because they are more significant than the rules, and Fours because they prioritize their internal experience and their own needs and wants over the rules.

-• In the work setting, both Fours and Eights can work hard and be deeply involved in their work, with Fours viewing work as an opportunity for self-expression and collaborative artistry and Eights wanting to make a significant impact, achieve and maintain power, and mentor and protect the people they work with.
+• In the work setting, both Fours and Eights can work hard and be deeply involved.
+Fours views work as an opportunity for self-expression and collaborative art, while Eights wants to make a significant impact, achieve and maintain power, and mentor and protect the people they work with.

 • Significant differences also exist between Fours and Eights.